norvig/paip-lisp/docs/chapter3.md

 `    len))                      ;and return LEN`

 It is also possible to use the optional result of `dolist`, as shown below.
-While many programmers use this style, I find that it is too easy to lose track of the result, and so I prefer to place the result last explictly.
+While many programmers use this style, I find that it is too easy to lose track of the result, and so I prefer to place the result last explicitly.

 `(defun lengthl.1 (list)                ;alternate version:`